AdamLearns/Abbott/README.md

   - `source /root/.bashrc`
   - `cd /abbott`
   - `NODE_ENV=development pnpm tsx src/get-tokens.ts`
-    - Don't follow the instructions yet
-  - From main computer: `ssh -L 3000:localhost:3000 minipc@IP`
-    - Now follow the instructions from `get-tokens` on the main computer.
+    - Follow the instructions from `get-tokens` on the main computer.
 When you get redirected to `localhost:3000`, it'll go through the SSH tunnel onto the mini PC.
     - Make sure to run `get-tokens` twice: once to save the bot's token, and once to save the streamer's token.
 - Migrate the database (I only did this once):
   - Just run `pg_dump` on my main computer and then `psql -h MINI_PC_IP` to restore it directly to the mini PC.